 If you can find somebody to give a little show half way the birthday it’s nice, a clown or a magician for example.
 It calms the children down a bit after all this play and gets them ready for the cake eating part.
 We had a nice friendly lady clown.
 I was scared of how expensive something like that would be but it was ok as I just booked her for a short time, 45 minutes and it was nice cause she brought loads of circus stuff along for the children like spinning plates, juggling balls and diabolos.
 So after she gave the show they could play and try out different things she had brought along.
 The kids loved her!

-The favorite game of the day was throw the pie.
+The favorite game of the circus theme birthday was ‘throw the pie’.
 We had hung some cheap plastified red and white fabric I found on the market and cut two rounds in it.
 Me and my eldest daughter took turns and put our heads through the holes.
 The children got to throw “pies” at us.
 They actually were not real pies but plastic plates filled with whipped cream.
 The kids got to decorate their “pie” with sprinkles before throwing it at us.
 They loved throwing cream at our heads!

 After the show they ate the cake and opened the presents.
 I wrote down the names of the children and put the pieces of papers into the balloons with some confetti and then inflated them.
 The children took turns and popped the balloons.
 The name that came out could give his present and pop the next balloon.
 It’s a good way to do the presents as you see who gave what present and the unwrapping doesn’t happen too fast.

 The children all got a goody bag with a clowns nose, a certificate (most courageous lion tamer, best trapeze artist, funniest clown, etc etc), balloons, a circus themed tattoo and some candy.
-They had a great day and I, as usual, enjoyed seeing them all happy like that!
+They had a great day and really enjoyed the circus theme birthday.
+I, as usual, enjoyed seeing them all happy like that!